X

 Explore Nature

-We are delighted to launch Explore Nature, a fantastic new venture to inspire the next generation of conservationists and supported by our official partners Investec.
+We are delighted to offer your students a day immersed in nature, to inspire the next generation of conservationists, supported by our official partner Investec.

-Explore Nature is all about connecting more young people to the wonderful natural world around us.
-We are absolutely thrilled to offer students aged 12-16 the exciting opportunity to experience a wildlife and conservation-focused day at the Hawk Conservancy Trust.
+Explore Nature is all about connecting young people to the wonderful natural world around us.
+We are absolutely thrilled to offer students aged 12-17 the exciting opportunity to experience a wildlife and conservation-focused day at the Hawk Conservancy Trust.
+Students will have the opportunity to explore their role in the natural world, learn about the importance of conserving our natural world and why nature and biodiversity are important.
+They will be introduced to practical wildlife research and fieldwork, as well as learn how to find, appreciate, and help nature on their local patch, whether urban or rural.

 Benefits of participating: